typescript-cheatsheets/react/docs/basic/getting-started/hooks.md

 ## useImperativeHandle

-_we dont have much here, but this is from [a discussion in our issues](https://github.com/typescript-cheatsheets/react/issues/106).
+_We don't have much here, but this is from [a discussion in our issues](https://github.com/typescript-cheatsheets/react/issues/106).
 Please contribute if you have anything to add!_

 ```tsx
 type ListProps<ItemType> = {